zumasys/docs/site/rover/rover-hub-onboarding/README.md

 ## ACH Capabilities

-If you would like to take advantage of ACH payments, you will need to verify that your bank can accept ACH files (NACHA files) or sign up for TotaLink.
+If you would like to take advantage of ACH payments, you will need to verify that your bank can accept ACH files (NACHA files) or sign up for Rover Pay.

 ## Credit Card Capabilities

-If you would like to take advantage of integrated Credit Card payments you will need to sign up for TotaLink.
+If you would like to take advantage of integrated Credit Card payments you will need to sign up for Rover Pay.

 ## Contact Configuration